flamableassassin/automate-api/README.md

 **Update ideas:**
 1. Include battery notification e.g 'your phone is on 25%' and 'your phone is fully charged!`
 2. Settings for what notification you want (can be changed in website?)

+**Got any ideas feel free to suggest some in my discord servers channel!**